lqs4188980/lqs4188980.github.io/_posts/2015-01-11-leetcode-summary.markdown

 Integer to Roman

 + Abstraction: Integer manipulation.
 + Romans has different threshold, which matches different symbols.
 The count for corresponding symbol is calculated by num / threshold.
 After append the symbols, the number decrease to num % threshold.

+Roman to Integer

++ Abstraction: From digit to integer.
++ There are only one condition: current literal-value less than the next one, if it is not the last literal.
+You need use the latter value subtract the previous one.

+Longest Common Prefix

++ Abstraction: String manipulation
++ Compare a letter with all the string in the same position.
+If one of the string is null or length is 0, return "".
+If the position is out of the string or there are different letter, return substring(0, position).

+3Sum

++ Abstraction: utilizing n - 1 sum to build n sum.

+3Sum Closest

++ Abstraction: Lower the order to 2Sum, and find out 2Sum Closest.
++ Sort the array first.
+Pick one element, and start find 2Sum Closest to target - num[i], if distance less than current minimum distance, update min and sum.

 <hr />